Moving from Premiere to Pro Tools

 This AAF export process will preserve your audio edit decisions and fades.
 Clip volume in Premiere does not translate to clip gain in Pro Tools, but is preserved as volume automation.
 Channel volume, panning, and muting in Premiere does not come through at all.

 1. In the AAF Export Settings window, leave Mixdown Video unchecked.
-In the Breakout to Mono section fo the window, check EnableRender audio clip effects, and Include clip copies without effects.
+In the Breakout to Mono section of the window, check EnableRender audio clip effects, and Include clip copies without effects.
 Set Sample Rate to 48000, Bits per sample to 24, Files to Embed Audio, Format to Broadcast Wave, Render to Copy Complete Audio Files.
 Click Ok.

 Rendered audio clip effects and their unaffected ‘clean’ copies will both appear in Pro Tools as separate tracks whose names are appended with, respectively, ‘FX’ and ‘No FX’.
 Both copies will come in as unmuted, meaning that the affected and clean clips will both play back on top of each other.
 Pick one and mute the other, do not use both.
 Be sure nonetheless to keep both in the session.